Juno-Labs-Team/docs/mdDocs/EventiveAPI/QUICKSTART.md

 ## Summary

-✅ Backend is running on http://localhost:3001
+✅ Backend is running locally on port 3001
 ✅ Health check works
 ✅ Ready to integrate with frontend
 ✅ Ready to add more features